PUBLIC-INBOX-CONFIG(5) public-inbox user manual PUBLIC-INBOX-CONFIG(5)

 Fall back to using "cgit" only if our native, inbox-

-aware git code repository viewer doesn't recognized the
+aware git code repository viewer doesn't recognize the

 URL.